MarcManiez/Intro-to-Rust/class-outline.md

 1. Static values like string literals can be hardcoded in the executable.

 2. The stack is an area of memory reserved for data relating to function calls.
-Each function has what is called a stack frame which lists what goes into a function and what comes out.
+Each function has what is called a stack frame which lists what goes into a function and what comes out of it.

 The stack is called a stack because it is a stack-type data structure.
-Calling a function puts a frame on the stack and each function that returns has its stack frame is popped off the top.
+Calling a function puts a frame on the stack and each function that returns has its stack frame popped off the top.
 What goes in and out of each stack frame must have a known size.

+__*Because of how the stack is organized, it makes its memory extremely fast interact with.*__

 3. The heap is a less-strictly organized memory area that programs can draw from to store data if its size is unknown at compile time or if it needs to outlive its current stack frame.
 Objects on the heap often have associated objects called pointers which are a sort of bread crumb trail that points to the location of its corresponding object on the heap.

+A basic pointer will often have:

+* the address in memory (e.g `0x7ffeedb9b4de`)
+* a name
-A basic pointer will often have the address in memory (e.g 0x7ffeedb9b4de) along with a name, a capacity (how many bytes have been allocated) and a size (how many bytes have been used).
+* a capacity (how many bytes have been allocated) and
+* a size (how many bytes have been used).

+__*Following a pointer is much slower than getting an object from stack memory.*__

 Memory in a program is being interacted with constantly, so how a given language decides to deal with memory is character-defining.